jacobdbt2100/Power-BI-Data-Visualization/README.md

 ## Week 1 — Data Preparation & Power BI Basics

-- Definition:
+- **Definition**:
-  - Data visualisation is the practice of presenting data in graphical or pictorial formats—such as charts, graphs, maps, and dashboards—to clearly communicate patterns, trends, and insights, enabling better understanding and decision-making.
+  - Data visualization is the practice of presenting data in graphical or pictorial formats—such as charts, graphs, maps, and dashboards—to clearly communicate patterns, trends, and insights.
 - Power BI interface and workflow (Desktop, Service)
 - Data import from Excel, CSV, and SQL databases
 - Understanding Power Query Editor